angelisijola/Cyber-Labs/README.md

 # Cyber-Labs
-Hands-on cybersecurity labs documenting reconnaissance, vulnerability analysis, exploitation, and mitigation in controlled environments.
+This repository documents hands-on cybersecurity labs completed to practice network reconnaissance, vulnerability identification, exploitation, and mitigation in isolated and legal lab environments.